 Disclosure: I am not a lawyer and this post is in no way trying to provide legal advice.
 The goal of this post is to educate and help you find relevant information so you can decide for yourself what action to take.

-Yesterday there were a couple of controversial posts about manufactured spending with money orders.
+In the past there have been a number of controversial posts about manufactured spending with money orders.
 In those posts (which have now been heavily edited) the authors described some best practices for buying money orders and liquidating them.
 Despite the authors not really knowing, some of what they wrote may have described a practice known as structuring.
 PF Digest also wrote a follow up with some of the information I am going to describe below.

-Since I know a lot of people might be interested in buying and liquidating money orders now that Bluebird/Serve are mostly dead, I thought I would help by laying out some resources everyone should probably read before they do this.
+Since I know a lot of people might be interested in buying and liquidating money orders, I thought I would help by laying out some resources everyone should probably read before they do this.
 I am not advocating that people buy money orders, nor am I saying not to.